-The Market Opportunities Portfolio may invest indirectly in bitcoin through a Delaware statutory trust, Grayscale Bitcoin Trust ETF ("Grayscale Bitcoin Trust") and through other pooled investment vehicles that provide exposure to crypto assets.
-Certain of these vehicles may not be registered under the Investment Company Act of 1940, as amended (the "1940 Act") and do not receive the protections of the 1940 Act.
-The Market Opportunities Portfolio will not invest directly in Bitcoin or other crypto assets.
-Grayscale Bitcoin Trust is one of the first spot Bitcoin ETFs in the U.S. It enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
-Bitcoins are a type of crypto assets that are not issued by a government, bank or central organization.
-Bitcoins exist on an online, peer-to-peer computer network (the "Bitcoin Network") that hosts a public transaction ledger where bitcoin transfers are recorded (the "Blockchain").
-Bitcoins have no physical existence beyond the record of transactions on the Blockchain.
-The Grayscale Bitcoin Trust invests principally in bitcoins.
-The Market Opportunities Portfolio held 26.36% of its net assets in the Grayscale Bitcoin Trust as of March 31, 2024.
+The Market Opportunities Portfolio may invest indirectly in bitcoin through the Grayscale Bitcoin Trust and through other pooled investment vehicles that provide exposure to crypto assets.
+Certain of these investment vehicles, including the Grayscale Bitcoin Trust, are not registered under the 1940 Act and do not receive the protections of the 1940 Act.
+The Market Opportunities Portfolio will not invest directly in bitcoin or other crypto assets.
+The Grayscale Bitcoin Trust is a Bitcoin ETF and enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
+Bitcoin exists on the Bitcoin Network that hosts the Bitcoin Blockchain.
+Bitcoin has no physical existence and exists solely through the record of bitcoin transactions on the Bitcoin Blockchain.
+The Grayscale Bitcoin Trust invests principally in bitcoin.
+The Market Opportunities Portfolio held 11.3% of its net assets in the Grayscale Bitcoin Trust as of March 31, 2025.
 The Market Opportunities Portfolio may also invest in other pooled investment vehicles that provide exposure to the spot price of crypto assets.
 For example, the Market Opportunities Portfolio may invest in the Grayscale Ethereum Classic Trust.
-The amount of the Market Opportunities Portfolio's investment in crypto assets may be limited by law or by tax considerations.